EsmaeilNourani/Deep-GDAE/README.md

 1.[[Befree](https://www.ncbi.nlm.nih.gov/pubmed/25886734 "Extraction of relations between genes and diseases from text and large-scale data analysis")].

-+ [`preProcess.ipynb`](Befree_GAD/pre_process.ipynb) reads the data set and creates the primitive features including word and position embeddings and save the required file for training as a pickle file.
++ [`preProcess.ipynb`](Befree_GAD/pre_process.ipynb) Reads the data set and creates the primitive features including word and position embeddings, and saves the required file for training as a pickle file.

-+ [`BeFree-3class.ipynb`](Befree_GAD/BeFree-3class.ipynb) Evaluation on the Genetic Association Database (GAD) dataset : GAD is an archive of human genetic association studies of complex diseases and disorders.
++ [`BeFree-3class.ipynb`](Befree_GAD/BeFree-3class.ipynb) Evaluation on the Genetic Association Database (GAD) : GAD is an archive of human genetic association studies of complex diseases and disorders.

-+ [`BeFree-2class_EUADR.ipynb`](Befree_GAD/BeFree-2class_EUADR.ipynb) Evaluation on the EU-ADR dataset.
++ [`BeFree-2class_EUADR.ipynb`](Befree_EUADR/BeFree-2class_EUADR.ipynb) Evaluation on the EU-ADR dataset.
 It contains annotations on drugs, diseases, genes and proteins, and associations between them.
 Here we focus on gene disease associations.

 2.[[SNPPhenA corpus](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5383945/ "corpus for extracting ranked associations of single-nucleotide polymorphisms and phenotypes from literature")] corpus for extracting ranked associations of single-nucleotide polymorphisms and phenotypes from literature.